kraig9/videoShare/README.md

   * `DB_HOST=db`
   * `RAILS_ENV=development`
   * `SECRET_KEY_BASE=<your_password>`
-- `docker build . --build-arg precompileassets=not`
+- `docker build -t videoshare . --build-arg precompileassets=not`
 - `docker-compose up -d` (It will take a couple minutes to finish spinning up)
 - Navigate to `http://localhost:3000`